huirad/rpi_home_metering/README.md

 :warning: Open Issues
 ===========
 * Internet Security: Is the python webserver vulnerable?
   * Solution: Disable port forwarding at router.
-FTP push static website to external server
+FTP push static website to external server (ftp -u URL file).
     * Only outgoing connection from Raspberry Pi.
 	* FTP password must be stored on Raspberry Pi.
 Is this the next security risk?
 * SD-Card lifetime: